armBookCodeExamples/Erratum/Chapter6/Readme.md

 ---

+### Code 6.36

+The following lines:

+> 16  spiSt7920.lock();

+> 29  spiSt7920.unlock();

+Are useful only when the program use mutual exclusion ("Mutex", which is a property of concurrency control).

+Given that in this example mutual exclusion is not used, because it is not necessary, these two lines are useless.

+---

 ### Code 6.41 and Code 6.45

 An image is missing in the book of "Report page" in the graphic display.
 The figure should be as follows: